ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For each iteration, the Verifier creates a temporary `stateful-environment-record` by merging the `stateful-environment-record` in the triple with the `refv` field in the `conditional-series-record`.
 It compares this temporary record against the ACS (see {{sec-match-one-se}}).

-If one of the temporary records matches then the Verifier MUST add an Endorsement entry to the ACS.
+If one of the temporary records matches then the Verifier MUST add the `endv` Endorsement entry to the ACS.
-This Endorsement is created from the `environment-map` field in `stateful-environment-record`, the `endv` field from the `conditional-series-record` which matched and the authority which signed the CoRIM file containing the Conditional Endorsement Series Triple.
+This Endorsement includes the authority which signed the Conditional Endorsement Series Triple.

 #### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-se}